FTLam11/fronk-tolks/elixir-intro.md

 An OOP development workflow:

-* Brute force blobs of code to accomplish some tasks
+* Write code to accomplish some tasks
-* Analyze and extract classes
+* Analyze and extract classes based on different objects
 * Specify data/behavior by defining attributes and exposing public methods
-* Replace code blobs by instantiating objects with initial state and then calling methods on the objects to get some return value and/or cause side effects
+* Instantiating objects with initial state and call methods on the objects to get some return value and/or cause side effects

 In OOP, we model the real world by creating objects that hold state, and call methods to change state.